 Excellent course for beginners.
 Helped me to learn and understand AWS solutions architect – associate contents very well.
 I found the course material very useful and his teaching helped me in understanding the concepts very well.
 This course and practice exam helped to pass the exam.AparnaGK – 4.5 / 5 stars – September 2022

 I love these pre-certification Udemy courses.
 When I read the reviews and audit the course, I see that many people have passed their SAA-C03 (and previous SAA-C02), and it makes me want to take the course and try passing the exam.
 If you’re looking to pass this exam, feel free to take this course – it seems 100% worth it.
-I did something similar to pass my PMI-ACP, and am going to do the same thing for Python and my upcoming PMP exam as well.
+I did something similar to pass my PMI-ACP, and am going to do the same thing for Python and also did the same thing when I passed the PMP.

 Other courses that are great

 Below are some courses that I think are best for the knowledge that they provide, but I haven’t gotten around to auditing them.
 As this article evolves, I will update and add more and more courses to the queue.

 Best Mindfulness course on Udemy – https://www.udemy.com/course/mindfulness-life-coach-training-meditation-teacher-certification/

 Best Financial Analyst course – https://www.udemy.com/course/the-complete-financial-analyst-course/